-Natural Sciences Practicum An introductory research experience for
+Natural Sciences Practicum

 An introductory research experience for students interested in working on special topics under the direction of a science faculty mentor.

 Graduate Seminar I

 Graduate students develop skills and strategies for independent research.
 Students may attend scientific seminars at HPU or other venues as appropriate and prepare a written and oral presentation of their proposed thesis research.
 Capstone course.